actyx-contrib/ng-pond/README.md

 ### 🌊 ActyxPondService

-Add the `ActyxPondService` to your root module as singleton instance to keep the advantage of the pond internal fish caching  .
+Add the `ActyxPondService` to your root module as singleton instance and keep the advantage of the pond's internal caching.

 #### 📖 Example: